-Create a Project Template File
+How To: Create a Project Template File

-1. In the Application Menu, expand (New) and click (Project).
+- 1. In the Application Menu, expand (New) and click (Project). - 2.
+In the New Project dialog box, select a template file to build from or select None to use a blank project file.